HrMav/Health-Analytics/SCENARIOS.md

 Given that the value is nearly 3 standard deviations away from the mean, it would be considered unusual in most statistical contexts.
 A value lying more than 2 standard deviations away from the mean is often considered to be an outlier or atypical.
 Therefore, a red blood cell count of 5.7×10^6 cells/L might indicate some anomaly or change in the person's health, and it would be advisable to consult with a medical professional for a proper assessment.​

+**Scenario 2**

+Pulse Rates: A group of 50 biomedical students recorded their pulse rates by counting the number of beats for 30 seconds and multiplying by 2.
+80 70 88 70 84 66 84 82 66 42
+52 72 90 70 96 84 96 86 62 78
+60 82 88 54 66 66 80 88 56 104
+84 84 60 84 88 58 72 84 68 74
+84 72 62 90 72 84 72 110 100 58

+a.Draw a stem and leaf plot to describe the data, splitting each stem into two lines.

+b.
+Construct a relative frequency histogram for the data.

+c.
+Write a short paragraph describing the distribution of the student pulse rates.

+**Answer 2:**

+The pulse rates of the 50 biomedical students ranged from a low of 42 to a high of 110.
+The median pulse rate was 79, indicating that half of the students had pulse rates below this value and half above.
+The average pulse rate among the students was approximately 76.44.
+The middle 50% of the students had pulse rates that fell between 66 (1st quartile) and 84 (3rd quartile), giving an interquartile range (IQR) of 18.

+The histogram of the pulse rates showed the distribution of these values among the students.
+From the histogram, it can be seen that the distribution has a slight right skew, with more students having pulse rates on the lower side of the average.
+There might be a few outliers or extreme values on the higher side, as indicated by the maximum value of 110.